Categories: Uncategorized

 2. Calculate the latitude and longitude of your map

 Mt Sir Sanford has an approximate latitude of 51.66 degrees and a longitude of 117.87 degrees (NAD 83 datum).
-Inputting this information, you come up with a declination of 17.46 degrees for climbing camp.
+Inputting this information, you come up with a declination of 17.46 degrees for the climbing camp.

-Your present declination in Nelson is 16.56 degrees, so if you are really concerned about pinpoint accuracy, you can change your declination by 1 degree when you go up to Mt Sir Sanford.
+Your present declination in Nelson is 16.56 degrees, so if you are concerned about pinpoint accuracy, you can change your declination by 1 degree when you go up to Mt Sir Sanford.
 Otherwise, it shouldn’t make too much of a difference if you are only travelling short distances from camp.
 If you change it, make sure to change it back when you get home.

-4. *And then of course, you could also set your GPS unit for True North and place your compass such that True North coincides by adjusting the declination making sure the GPS unit doesn’t interfere with the magnetic compass (aka stone chisel).
+4. *And then, of course, you could also set your GPS unit for True North and place your compass such that True North coincides by adjusting the declination, making sure the GPS unit doesn’t interfere with the magnetic compass (aka stone chisel).

-Peter Jordan
+By Peter Jordan

 admin